jhinrichsen/adventofcode2021/CONTRIBUTING.md

 that for this project.
 Keep the code self-contained for Day NN.
 This also means if Part 2 can be handled with a quick tweak to Part 1’s logic, just implement that tweak inline (controlled by the part1 flag) rather than building an elaborate framework.

-5. Utilize Comments Wisely: Document any non-obvious optimizations or tricky parts of the code.
-For instance, if you use an unusual data structure for performance (like bit-fiddling or a memory pooling technique), leave a comment explaining it, so future maintainers (or your future self) understand the intent.
-Clear code with explanatory comments is easier to verify for correctness – very important for AoC where one subtle bug can lead to a wrong answer.

-By following this cookbook, you set up a robust foundation for solving Advent of Code Day NN, Year YYYY in Go.
-Emphasize correct results first, then high performance through low allocations and efficient algorithms.
-Use Go’s modern features and standard library to write clean and fast code.
-With proper structure, naming, testing, and benchmarking in place, you’ll not only have a solution that works for your input, but one that is well-engineered and maintainable.
-Good luck, and happy coding!

 ## Dont's
 Here are some additional rules to avoid when implementing a solution: